States accused of fudging or bungling COVID-19 testing data

 In Florida, the data scientist who developed the state’s coronavirus dashboard, Rebekah Jones, said this week that she was fired for refusing to manipulate data “to drum up support for the plan to reopen.”
 Calls to health officials for comment were not immediately returned Tuesday.

+For example, the May 7 totals came right before April 26, which was followed by May 3.
+A quick look at the graph made it appear as if the decline was smoother than it really was.
+The graph was taken down within about a day.

-Georgia state Rep. Jasmine Clark, a Democrat with a doctorate in microbiology, called the graph a “prime example of malfeasance,” adding: “Science matters, and data manipulation is not only dangerous, but leads to distrust in our institutions.”
-Democratic state Rep. Scott Holcomb likewise called the department’s presentations “purposely misleading.”
+Georgia state Rep. Jasmine Clark, a Democrat with a doctorate in microbiology, said the graph was a “prime example of malfeasance.”

+“Sadly it feels like there’s been an attempt to make the data fit the narrative, and that’s not how data works,” she said.

 Guidelines from the Trump administration say that before states begin reopening, they should see a 14-day downward trend in infections.
 However, some states have reopened when infections were still climbing or had plateaued.
 States have also been instructed to expand testing and contact tracing.